AdrianCuevasML/ML_Workflow_For_Scones_Unlimited_On_Amazon_SageMaker/README.md

 ### Section 3: Deployment and Monitoring

 #### Deployment
-- The trained model was deployed as a REST API using AWS SageMaker's **endpoint deployment** feature.
 - AWS Lambda functions were used to trigger inference and serve predictions efficiently.

 #### Monitoring and Maintenance